Rogercas1/CyBound2021/notes.md

 - Roger will create functions to find intercept and slope
 - Roger will progress through Chapter 13 in R4DS
 - All will watch [Ecosystem Market Series: Data Platforms](https://www.youtube.com/watch?v=AN3PI3YBRsI&t=1s&ab_channel=ILSustainableag)
+- Jarad will update "Finding a line" document with exponential relationship